Senegal Summer Program

 Some financial aid may be applicable to this course.
 Dr Adabra will also be able to offer an additional 2-credit independent study course during the summer session to the program participants who need six summer credits to qualify for Financial Aid.
 Please contact the Financial Aid Office for eligibility information at finaid@geneseo.edu or at 104 Erwin Hall Tel: (585) 245-5731

-For more details about the trip, the course materials and expectations, you may contact:
+For more details about the trip, the course materials, and expectations, you may contact:

 Dr. Kodjo Adabra at adabra@geneseo.edu

-Program cost : Program Cost Summer 2018.pdf
+Program cost : Summer 2022 Cost Sheet

 (Visa not required for U.S. passport holders)